 The International Day for Street Children takes place on April 12th.
-Now in its fourth year, the day provides a platform for the millions of street children around the world to speak out so that their rights cannot be ignored.
+Now in its fifth year, the day provides a platform for the millions of street children around the world to speak out so that their rights cannot be ignored.

 These children need a voice and need to be heard by the international community.
 I urge everyone to go online and pledge their support.”